 Most snails are not poisonous.
-You can safely touch them, keep them as pets or enjoy them as escargot.
+You can safely touch them and even keep them as pets.
 An exception to that is the deadliest snail in the world, the cone snail.
 This small marine creature is one of the most venomous creatures in the world.
 Usually hunting fish and worms but also harm humans when it tries to defend itself.

 Cone snails are water snails usually found in all tropical and subtropical seas.
 There are over 500 species of cone snails, all of them are poisonous.
 Most of them enjoy the warm water but some species adapted to the colder water of the Mediterranean or southern California.

 They have beautiful patterns and colors on their cone shaped shell (hence the name).
 Their unique look attracts nearby divers but they should never be picked up, even if you think it’s an empty shell.

 In order for them to hunt, they usually place themselves in shallow reefs and try to cover themselves with sand or under rocks and coral.

 When a fish is nearby, they shoot their long harpoon and inject the venom into the prey.
 The poison can kill the fish but its main objective is to paralyze the prey.
 In seconds, the fish become paralyzed and unable to move.
 The cone snail then pulls the fish and swallows it whole.